-Congress needs to pass predictable patent eligibility law for software related inventions.
+Congress needs to pass predictable patent eligibility law for software related inventions, but not at all sure this will happen in 2019.

 Patent eligibility is too unpredictable since the U.S. Supreme Court's Alice decision.
 Sure, some software inventions don't deserve a U.S. patent as the claims lack novelty or would have been obvious, but once we step away from a prior art analysis under 35 U.S.C.
 102/103 and clarity, enablement and written description requirements of 35 U.S.C.
 112, decision-makers (i.e., judges and examiners) have opportunity to abstract (generalize) a patent claim based on subjective opinion then assert without evidence the rest the claim language isn't significantly more.